SirVer/ultisnips/docs/CONTRIBUTING.md

 Once there is agreement on the shape of the feature, you can go ahead and implement it, including tests and documentation.

-## Debugging

-UltiSnips embeds some remote debugging facilities in the `UltiSnips.remote_pdb` module.
-When enabled (by setting `let g:UltiSnipsDebugServerEnable=1`), whenever an exception is raised, vim will pause and you will be able to connect to the debug server with netcat or telnet.
-By default, the server listens on 'localhost:8080' (it can be changed).

-See `:help UltiSnips-Advanced-Debugging` for more informations

 ## Testing

 UltiSnips has a rigorous test suite and every new feature or bug fix is expected to come with a new test.